jumpinjackie/fdo/CMake__README.txt

 	-DWITH_<provider>
 	Where <provider> is the name of provider you want to compile, be case sensitive, all upper case or all lower case.

-	All OpenSource providers are available already.Usage example:
+	All OpenSource providers are available already.
+Usage example:
 	-DWITH_POSTGIS=TRUE or -DWITH_PostGIS=TRUE or -DWITH_postgis=TRUE

 	With some providers: